 CODE OF CIVIL PROCEDURE IN COSTA RICA

 This article will provide guidance on the Code of Civil Procedure in Costa Rica.
-Central America's Costa Rica is a democratic republic.
+Central America’s Costa Rica is a democratic republic.
 The Constitution of the Republic of Costa Rica, adopted in 1949, is the supreme law of the land.
 The Constitution set up checks and balances between the three government bodies (the Legislative, Executive, and Judicial) to ensure the separation of powers.
 The Constitutional Chamber of the Supreme Court of Costa Rica was established in 1989 according to a constitutional amendment.
+A mayor oversees each of Costa Rica’s eighty-two cantons, organized under the country’s seven provinces.
+Each canton elects a mayor in a free and fair election every four years.
+The government at the state level is centralized.
+Click here for How the Hague Convention Simplifies International Process Service.

 BACKGROUND

 The President of the Republic is the head of the Executive branch and is chosen every four years.
 In the United States, the president is decided by popular vote.
-The President serves as the country's chief executive and head of state.
+The President serves as the country’s chief executive and head of state.
 The President appoints the two vice presidents and the twenty cabinet members.
 The Constitution made it impossible for a president to run for a second term beginning in 1969.
+Click here for information on the Code of Civil Procedure in Costa Rica!

 The Unicameral Legislative Assembly or Asamblea Legislativa contains fifty-seven seats.
 Every four years, the public elects representatives to serve in this body.
-Each year, the legislature meets for two "regular sessions."
+Each year, the legislature meets for two “regular sessions.”
+Click here for information on How The Central Authority Works in Costa Rica.

 JUDICIARY IN COSTA RICA